Introduction

 What you will be studying?

-• Gain a solid foundation in computing, networking, and operating systems security, essential for understanding how digital environments function
+• Build a solid grounding in computing, networking, and operating systems security.

-• Build professional competencies, such as communication, technical documentation, and expert testimony for legal and organizational settings
+• Develop professional skills in communication, technical documentation, and expert testimony.

 Where can it take you?